This page may contain compensated links. For more information read our disclosure policy here.

 The other thing I tried was the grinding function using the stainless steel grinding container.
 Wow!
 Again, with little effort, the Breville Boss to Go can instantly turn almonds into almond meal!

-So there you have it, my immunity boosting smoothie ideas and Breville Boss to Go Plus review.
+So there you have it, my Breville Boss to Go Plus review.
 Such a great way for lazy fruit and veg eaters like me (and my son) to keep healthy!

 Latest posts by Eva Lewis (The Multitasking Woman) (see all)